 It’s time to put that humility aside and show the working world what you’ve got to offer.
 Not sure how or where to start when it comes to updating your resume?
 We’ve got you.

 Here are five tips on writing a really great resume that’ll score you that next big step.

 Your resume doesn’t have to be a static document.
-It can be really worth your while to tweak the way you articulate your experience to suit each job you apply for, and put your skills into context of the new role.
+It's worth your while to tweak the way you articulate your experience to suit each job you apply for, and put your skills into the context of the new role.

 Rather than saying “Managed customer loyalty program.”
-Try saying, “Took the responsibility of managing the customer loyalty program, which involved building relationships with long term customers and representing the brand at events."
+Try saying, “Took the responsibility of managing customer loyalty, which involved building relationships and representing the brand at events."

 Each skill you list is an opportunity to demonstrate how well-suited you are to the job you’re applying for, so link your experiences to the new role as closely as you can.
 This makes things much easier for the hiring manager.
 Rather than having to assess whether your last job has sufficient transferable skills to the role they’re hiring for, you’ve done the analysis for them—and served it to them on a plate.

-When creating supporting documents, try to make it about the company you’re applying for.
-Focus on how you'll serve them.
-You could share some ideas on new projects, or perhaps you built a really great organisational system at your old job that you think could work well for them.
+When creating supporting documents, try to make it about the company you’re applying for, and how you'll serve them.
+You could share some ideas on new projects, or an organisational system you developed at your old job that you think could work well for them.
 At the very least it shows a strong work ethic.
-Taking a swing is seldom penalised.

 Emma is a finance blogger at The Broke Generation and a reformed spendaholic.
 She shares hot tips on saving, property, tax, career and investing for millennials who want to break the spending cycle and get financially confident.